-24 72 F.3d 1133 (3rd Cir.
+&lt;sup>29 Doe v.
+Southeastern Pennsylvania Transp.
+Auth., 72 F.3d 1133 (3d Cir.
 1995).
+Id.

-26 See id. at 1140-1141.
+See Doe, 72 F.3d at 1140-1141.
 John Doe was employed by the Southeastern Pennsylvania Transportation Authority (SEPTA), a state operated transportation authority, as the Manager of the Employee Assistance Program.
 Dr. Richard Press was the head of the Medical Department and was Doe's supervisor.
-Judith Pierce was SEPTA's Chief Administrative Officer, Jacob Aufschauer served as Director of Benefits, and Dr. Louis Van de Beck was an employee in the Medical Department.
-Doe was HIV-positive, and before using the SEPTA prescription plan to fill a prescription for AZT, an anti-viral drug used exclusively to treat HIV illness, he was assured by an informed SEPTA official that names would not be associated with the drugs employees were taking.
+Judith Pierce was SEPTA's Chief Administrative Officer, Jacob Aufschauer served as Director of Benefits and Dr. Louis Van de Beek was an employee in the Medical Department.
+Doe was HIV-positive, and before using the SEPTA prescription plan to fill a prescription for AZT, an antiviral drug used exclusively to treat HIV illness, he was assured by an informed SEPTA official that names would not be associated with the drugs employees were taking.
 Judith Pierce did not have a need to know the names on the report of the railroad's drug supply contractor, Rite Aid, but Pierce continued to look at names, and as a result Doe's diagnosis was disclosed to her.
-Dr. Van de Beek told Doe that he had received a call from Judith Pierce who appeared to be reading from a list of Doe's medications.
+Dr. Van de Beek told Doe the he had received a call from Judith Pierce who appeared to be reading from a list of Doe's medications.
 Dr. Van de Beek also told Doe that he had concluded that as a result of the conversation, Pierce now knew that Doe was HIV-positive.
 Dr. Press told Doe that Pierce had asked him to audit a list of prescriptions which contained employees' names and which had HIV medications, including Doe's highlighted.
 Doe sued SEPTA and Pierce under 42 U.S.C. § 1983 for deprivation of his constitutional right to privacy.